angular/angular/aio/content/guide/ts-to-js.md

 _TypeScript_
 <a href="https://www.typescriptlang.org" target="_blank" title='"TypeScript is a typed, superset of JavaScript"'>is a typed superset of _ES6 JavaScript_</a>.
-&nbsp; _ES6 JavaScript_ is a superset of _ES5 JavaScript_. &nbsp; _ES5_ is the kind of JavaScript that runs natively in all modern browsers.
+_ES6 JavaScript_ is a superset of _ES5 JavaScript_. _ES5_ is the kind of JavaScript that runs natively in all modern browsers.
 The transformation of _TypeScript_ code all the way down to _ES5_ code can be seen as "shedding" features.

 The downgrade progression is